Tanujarora100/Devops-Interview-Notes/Devops-Notes/Monitoring/Prometheus-Questions.md

      - Visualization tools: Such as Grafana for displaying metrics.

 4. **How does Prometheus collect metrics?**
    - **Answer**: Prometheus collects metrics by scraping HTTP endpoints that expose metrics in a specific format.
-These endpoints can be applications instrumented with a Prometheus client library or exporters that convert data from other systems into the Prometheus format.
+   - These endpoints can be applications instrumented with a Prometheus client library or exporters that convert data from other systems into the Prometheus format.

 5. **What is a Prometheus server?**
    - **Answer**: The Prometheus server is the core component that retrieves and stores time series data from instrumented targets by scraping their HTTP endpoints.
    - It also provides a powerful query language (PromQL)

 6. **What is a time-series database in the context of Prometheus?**
-   - **Answer**: In Prometheus, a time-series database stores data points indexed by a timestamp and a set of labels (key-value pairs).
+   - **Answer**: In Prometheus, a time-series database stores data points indexed by a timestamp.
-   - This allows efficient storage and querying of time-series data.

-7. **What is the Prometheus query language (PromQL)?**
-   - **Answer**: PromQL is a powerful query language designed for querying and extracting meaningful insights from Prometheus' time series data.

 8. **What is an exporter in Prometheus?**
    - **Answer**: An exporter is a component that collects metrics from a third-party system and exposes them in a format that Prometheus can scrape.
 Examples include node_exporter for hardware metrics and blackbox_exporter for probing endpoints.